Sponsor a child!

 is more than just a good idea.
 To date, we have

-conducted six campaigns, with three different
+conducted nine campaigns, with three different

 churches/ministries sending teams.
-In total these
+In total these teams

-different countries!
+different countries, 430 for Panama schools alone!
 We work closely with

 Little Davey